By Abby Normal

 Moving home in desperation

 In 2011 he threw me out of our home and moved his sister and her family in.
-I was so convinced I would never win in court that I left without my children.
+I was so convinced I would never win child custody in court that I left without my children.
 At this time, I worked third shift in a factory, so I justified this act to myself by thinking they would be there anyway while I worked.
 Working multiple jobs to make ends meet on my own and support his household during this time, I paid for his gas, all the clothes, and sometimes food for our three children.

 Eventually, I worked myself to the point of exhaustion and lost everything.
 In desperation, I moved back in with my mother, got my old job at a liquor store back and started drinking.
 Even though I lived 15 miles away, I provided all the transportation for the children.
 Every morning, I drove over to get them ready for school in the house he shared with his girlfriend and their two children.
 Sometimes I babysat for them, too, because I was still trying to be the mom that made life easiest for the children.